blinwd/HelloReactNative/README.md

 ## Branches

-Use any of the following branches to start up the app:
+Use `main` branch for all the features.
+Alternatively, use any of the following branches to start up the app:

-- **main**: The hello world setup showcasing the base Expo configuration.
+- **hello-world**: The hello world setup showcasing the base Expo configuration.
 - **firebase**: Contains features and configurations specific to Firebase authentication.
 - **stream-chat**: Contains features and configurations specific to Stream Chat integration.